BANGAUTOGLASS

 Damage from a collision, where the rear quarter panel itself was struck, may fall under collision coverage instead.
 The distinction matters because deductibles, coverage limits, and how a claim affects your rates can differ between the two.

 If you haven't started a claim yet, Bang AutoGlass can assist you through the process — reviewing what documentation is typically needed and helping make sure the claim is set up correctly.
-We don't file the claim on your behalf, but we can walk you through it so you're not navigating it alone.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 On the pricing side: quarter glass replacement cost varies based on the body style, the specific glass configuration, whether any sensor inspection is required, and other factors specific to your vehicle.
 We don't publish flat rates because accurate pricing depends on those details — but we're happy to provide a quote when you reach out.